Ascend/ascend-deployer/README.en.md

 - After the kylin V10 system's dependencies are installed, you need to wait for the system configuration to complete before you can use docker and other commands.
 - You need to modify /etc/pam.d/su, delete # before 'auth efficient pam_ rootok.so', so that the root user switch to other users without entering a password when the system is Linx.
 - After the default installation of tlinux system, the total space of the root directory is about 20G, and the packages that exceed the available disk space can not be placed in the resources directory to avoid decompression or installation failure.
+- tensorflow-1.15.0/2.4.1 aarch64 and torch-1.5.0 aarch64/x86_64 are not available for download.
+You need to place them in your resources/pylibs directory, or you will receive an error when installing.
 - Euleros, SLES, Debian and other systems may trigger driver source compilation when installing the driver.
 Users are required to install the kernel header package consistent with the kernel version of the system (which can be viewed through 'uname -r' command).
 The details are as follows.

 ### Description of the kernel header package